adamjohnlea/discogs-helper/README.md

 ## Support

 If you encounter any problems or have suggestions, please open an issue in the GitHub repository.

+## Security Considerations # NEW SECTION

+When deploying this application:
+1. Always use HTTPS in production
+2. Regularly update dependencies
+3. Monitor authentication logs
+4. Back up user data regularly
+5. Consider rate limiting login attempts
+6. Follow security best practices for session management